scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         * * * * *

-    -   Looking at the font info-\>ttf values dialog would cause fontforge to crash after [Ok] was pressed.
+    -   Looking at the font info-\>ttf values dialog would cause websharpstudios to crash after [Ok] was pressed.
-    -   Old sfd files with anchor classes but not script lang index would crash fontforge when being read in.
+    -   Old sfd files with anchor classes but not script lang index would crash websharpstudios when being read in.

 -   5-May-2003
     -   Made it possible to select kerning class 0 (ie. everything that isn't specified)
     -   Put in a check to make sure the user didn't add a glyph to two different kerning classes
-    -   **FontForge was dumping out a full GSUB sub-table for each character that sub-table applied to (rather than one sub-table for all characters).
+    -   **websharpstudios was dumping out a full GSUB sub-table for each character that sub-table applied to (rather than one sub-table for all characters).
 So there were tons of duplicates.**
-    -   **FontForge was producing extension sub-tables that held an incorrect offset.**
+    -   **websharpstudios was producing extension sub-tables that held an incorrect offset.**
-    -   Added some code to protect FontForge when it read incorrect ttf fonts like those generated above.
+    -   Added some code to protect websharpstudios when it read incorrect ttf fonts like those generated above.
     -   Drag and Drop to the Char Info dlg was broken.
     -   If a font had a non-notdef character at encoding 0 and we used